Former Admissions Committee Member, Hofstra-Northwell School of Medicine

 Letters of recommendation

-Admissions Statistics:KYCOM’s latest entering class had an average science GPA of 3.4 and an average cumulative GPA of 3.4.
-The average MCAT score was 499.
-The acceptance rate is approximately 16%.
+Admissions Statistics:KYCOM’s latest entering class had a median science GPA of 3.4 and a median cumulative GPA of 3.4.
+The median MCAT score was 499.
+The acceptance rate is 16%.

 32. Edward Via College of Osteopathic Medicine (VCOM)